ORANGE COUNTY HELPS HOMEOWNERS AND CONTRACTORS SECURE PERMITS

 All forms and applications can be found here.

-For contractors, Fast Track Member Services is currently offered for sub-trades license holders for electrical, plumbing, irrigation, gas, roofing and HVAC/mechanical contractors.
-Permits that are created online can be paid for online.
-Building (Including Pool, and Specialty) contractors may only use Fast Track to pay for re-inspection and after-hours inspection fees.
-View Registration Information.
+Fast Track Member Services is currently offered for sub-trades license holders for electrical, plumbing, irrigation, gas, roofing and HVAC/mechanical contractors.
+Permits created online can be paid for online.
+Building (including pool and specialty) contractors may only use Fast Track to pay for re-inspection and after-hours inspection fees.
+View Registration Information:

 How to Obtain Hurricane Repair Permits For Licensed Contractors